 Braised lamb shanks in the Instant Pot?
 Yes!
 Cut out at least an hour of cook time with this recipe for Instant Pot lamb shanks.
 Instead of braising in the oven for two hours, cook the shanks in the Instant Pot for just 60 minutes.
-Not only do you save time, but the results are some of the most juicy, tender American lamb shanks you’ve ever had!
+Not only do you save time, but the results are some of the most juicy, tender lamb shanks you’ve ever had!

-How to make Instant Pot Lamb Shanks
+How to Make Instant Pot Lamb Shanks

-American Lamb shanks are known for being a slow-cook cut of meat.
+Lamb shanks are known for being a slow-cook cut of meat.
 They have a lot of connective tissue, which means they require a long cook time to soften and break down those tissues into juicy, tender meat.
-The challenge with American lamb shanks lies in having enough time to cook them long enough—otherwise you end up with a tough piece of meat.
+The challenge with lamb shanks lies in having enough time to cook them long enough—otherwise you end up with a tough piece of meat.

-To cut down on the braising time while also achieving the textural characteristics of a long braise, I turned to the Instant Pot.
+To cut down on the braising time while also achieving the textural characteristics of a long braise, we turned to the Instant Pot.
 This method really is the best of both worlds, praise pressure cooking!